cowprotocol/docs/docs/cow-protocol/reference/core/auctions/bonding_pools.md

 The first step for setting up a reduced bonding pool is to deploy a Gnosis safe on Mainnet that has only one signer ([the CoW DAO Solver Payouts safe](0xA03be496e67Ec29bC62F01a428683D7F9c204930)).
 After this is done and has been confirmed by the CoW DAO team, the solver will deposit $50.000 in yield bearing stable coins or ETH and 500.000 COW tokens to the newly created safe.

 # How to join a bonding pool
 This is done by vouching for a solver's submission address and rewards address with the bonding pool address.
-This is done by calling the `Vouch` method on the [VouchRegister contract](https://etherscan.io/address/0xb422f2520b0b7fd86f7da61b32cc631a59ed7e8f) using the address that owns the bonding pool (the address that created the bonding pool).
+This is done by calling the `Vouch` method on the VouchRegister contract using the address that created the bonding pool.

 Vouching contracts:
 - [Mainnet](https://etherscan.io/address/0xb422f2520b0b7FD86f7DA61b32Cc631A59ed7E8F)